aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/listtrailingcharacter/_index.md

 ---
 title: ListTrailingCharacter
+linktitle: ListTrailingCharacter
 second_title: Aspose.Words for Java API Reference
-description: Specifies the character that separates the list label from the text of the paragraph.
+description: Specifies the character that separates the list label from the text of the paragraph in Java.
 type: docs
-weight: 378
+weight: 379
 url: /java/com.aspose.words/listtrailingcharacter/
 ---